What is ‘Course Articulation?’

-Medipathways is in the final stages of putting together a 6-Year articulated MD programme, in association with European 4-Year Graduate Entry medical schools.
-The concept is simple – spend 2 years in London completing our 2-Year BSc. in Biomedical Science and then get a guaranteed* place into a 4-year Medicine degree programme abroad on successful completion of our 2-year BSc.
-Currently, Poland is the only European country outside the UK offering 4-year courses for graduates, however we expect more countries to follow in the future.
+Medipathways has put together a 2+4 year articulated medical degree programme, currently in association medical schools based outside the UK which offer 4-Year Graduate Entry medical degree courses.
+The concept is simple – spend 2 years in London completing our 2-Year BSc. in Biomedical Science and then usually get a guaranteed* place into a 4-year Medicine degree programme abroad by the partner medical schools upon successful completion of our 2-year BSc.
+Currently, medical schools in Ireland, Poland and the Caribbean are participating in our Articulation scheme and we expect further medical schools in other countries to join us in the future.

 The advantages of this articulation are unique.
-Please see list of features below supporting a question we are often asked: ”Why study abroad for 6-years now, when you can complete the first two years in London, make friends before going abroad with them, apply for the UK again, get student finance and still spend 6-years study in total?”
+Please see list of features below supporting a question we are often asked: “Why study abroad for 6 years now, when you can complete the first two years in London, make friends before going abroad with them, apply for the UK again and still spend 6-years study in total?”

 - Allows students to enjoy all the benefits of our 2-year BSc AND have a secured place at a recognised medical school at the same time.

-- Offer of place onto 4-year MD degree course is given before you start the BSc.
+- Offer of place onto 4-year medical degree course is usually given before you start the BSc.
 There is no entrance exam to progress onto the 4-year MD.

-- Allows students who would otherwise have spent 6-years in Europe to spend 2 years in London and make life-long friends and then just 4-years abroad.
+- Allows students (who would otherwise have spent six years in Europe) to spend two years in London and make life-long friends before they embark on studying 4-years abroad.

-- If students secure a place into a UK medical school after our BSc, they are not penalised for not progressing to study abroad.
+- If students secure a place into a UK medical school after our 2-year BSc, they can simply turn down their offer to study abroad.

 - This 2+4 articulation is designed for students that wish to keep all doors open, without losing any time. (i.e. still takes 6-year in total)

-- Ideal for students that wish to practice medicine in the UK or the US – USMLE preparation available and recognised in many states.
+- Ideal for students that wish to practice medicine in the UK and/or the US

 - Medical Schools are based in Eastern Europe, where cost of living and fees are much lower than studying anything in the UK.